Entropy dissipation for degenerate stochastic differential equations via sub-Riemannian density manifold: Introduction

-On the other hand, optimal transport on the sub-Riemannian manifold has been studied by \cite{Juilleet,KL,figalli2010mass}.
+On the other hand, optimal transport on the sub-Riemannian manifold has been studied by \cite{agrachev2009optimal, figalli2010mass, Juilleet,KL}.
 An optimal transport metric on a sub-Riemannian manifold is proposed in \cite{Juilleet,KL}.
 In this case, the density manifold still forms an infinite-dimensional Riemannian manifold.
 The Monge-Amp{\`e}r{e} equation in sub-Riemannian settings is studied in \cite{figalli2010mass}.
 Our approach is different.
 We introduce the sub-Riemannian density manifold (SDM) and study its second-order geometric calculations of relative entropies in SDM.
-Using those, we propose new Gamma z calculus for degenerate stochastic differential equations and establish the generalized curvature dimension bound.
+Using those, we propose new Gamma z calculus for degenerate stochastic differential equations and establish the generalized curvature dimension type bound.
 Besides, \cite{Lott_Villani, Strum} use the analytical property of optimal transport to formulate Ricci curvature lower bound in general metric space.
-Different from \cite{Lott_Villani, Strum}, we focus on the geometric calculations in density manifold introduced by the $z$ direction.
-Following the second-order geometric calculations in density manifold, we formulate new Gamma calculus and corresponding Ricci curvature tensor in the sub-Riemannian manifold.
-Besides, our derivation also relates to the entropy methods \cite{jungel2016entropy}.
-Using entropy methods, \cite{ARNOLD20186843} derive the convergence rate for degenerate drift-diffusion processes with constant diffusion coefficients $a$.
-We improve the entropy method by using both Gamma calculus and geometric calculations in density manifold.
-It helps us to obtain the convergence results for variable diffusion coefficients $a$.
+Different from \cite{Lafferty, Lott_Villani, Strum}, we focus on the geometric calculations in density manifold introduced by the $z$ direction.
+Following the second-order geometric calculations in the density manifold, we formulate new Gamma calculus and the corresponding Ricci curvature tensor for the sub-Riemannian manifold.
+Besides, our derivation also relates to the entropy methods \cite{jungel2016entropy, MV}.
+Using entropy methods, \cite{ARNOLD20186843, AE} derive the convergence rate for degenerate drift-diffusion processes with constant diffusion coefficients $a$.
+Compared to previous works, we apply the entropy method with Gamma calculus and geometric calculations in density manifold.
+It derives a generalized Gamma calculus from the dissipation of auxiliary Fisher information.
+Several concrete examples of convergence conditions are derived in Lie group-induced drift-diffusion processes.

+We organize the paper below.
+We introduce the main result in Section \ref{section 2}.
+It is an explicit convergence rate condition for {the density of} degenerate SDEs in $L^1$ distance.
+In Section \ref{sec: example}, we provide three examples of the proposed convergence analysis, including gradient-drift diffusions on the Heisenberg group, the displacement group, and the Martinet sub-Riemannian structure.
+In Section \ref{section 4}, we present the Lyapunov analysis in the sub-Riemannian density manifold.
+The generalized Gamma calculus and { the proof of the generalized Bochner's formula} is presented in Section \ref{sec: generalized gamma z}.
+Some further discussions { for other functional inequalities} are presented in Section \ref{sec:func inq}.